It must have been painfully awkward for the Commodity Futures Trading Commission (CFTC).

 Nowhere in his statement will you find him giving proper credit to the cheated bank clients who did the actual heavy lifting.
 After making complaints to the CFTC, they hired some attorneys and pursued the civil action which produced the mountains of evidence the CFTC relied upon.

 In any event, more enforcement action may be on the way.
-A number of other traders and banks have been implicated in market rigging.
+Several other traders and banks have been implicated in market rigging.

 More stuff that will be hard for the bureaucrats and Wall Street job seekers at the CFTC to ignore.